 - Time Limits For Making A Scaffolding Accident Claim

 Our personal injury solicitors would like to help as many people injured by scaffolding as possible but, at the same time, don’t want to waste anybody’s time.
 Therefore, they’ll only help you claim compensation for a scaffolding accident if there’s a reasonable chance you’ll win your case.
-To verify this, they will check whether:
+However, to verify you’re eligible to make a scaffolding accident claim, generally, you will need to prove that:

 - You were owed a duty of care by the defendant; and